The Levelwise Finite Generation of Free Tambara Functors: Introduction

 This is a fairly strong finiteness condition on $\A[X]$.
 For general $G$, we prove a weaker theorem:

-\begin{introthm}[Theorem \ref{thm:relatively_finite_general}] Let $G$ be a finite group and $X$ be a $G$-set.
+\begin{introthm}[Theorem \ref{thm:relatively_finite_general}] Let $G$ be a finite group and $X$ be a finite $G$-set.
 Then $\A[X]$ is relatively finite-dimensional, in the sense that all restriction maps $\Res_H^K$ are finite ring maps.
-In particular, $\A[X]$ is module-Noetherian when $G$ satisfies one of the three conditions of Theorem A. \end{introthm}
+In particular, $\A[X]$ is module-Noetherian (in the sense that every submodule of a finitely generated module over $\A[X]$ is finitely generated) when $G$ is Tambara finite. \end{introthm}

-The notion of a relatively finite-dimensional Green or Tambara functor is new, due to \cite{chanwisdom2025algebraicktheory}, and is critical to extending any results obtained for transitive $G$-sets to general $G$-sets, as it is well-behaved under box products; we will see this in \S\ref{sec:boxproduct}.
+The notion of a relatively finite-dimensional Green or Tambara functor is new, due to \cite{chanwisdom2025algebraicktheory}, and it is critical to extending any results obtained for transitive $G$-sets to general $G$-sets, as it is well-behaved under box products; we will see this in \S\ref{sec:boxproduct}.
 We also prove a weak Hilbert Basis Theorem which generalizes the corresponding result for $G = C_p$ presented in \cite{chan2025tambaraaffineline}.

-\begin{introthm}[Weak Hilbert Basis Theorem, Theorem \ref{thm:hilbert_basis}] Let $G$ be a finite group satisfying the hypotheses of Theorem A, $X$ a finite $G$-set, and $T$ a levelwise Noetherian, relatively finite-dimensional Tambara functor.
+\begin{introthm}[Weak Hilbert Basis Theorem, Theorem \ref{thm:hilbert_basis}] Let $G$ be a Tambara finite group, $X$ a finite $G$-set, and $T$ a levelwise Noetherian, relatively finite-dimensional Tambara functor.
 Then $T[X] = T \boxtimes \A[X]$ is also levelwise Noetherian and relatively finite-dimensional.
 If $T$ is levelwise finitely generated, then so is $T[X]$. \end{introthm}

 In particular, under the assumptions above, $T[X]$ is Noetherian, i.e. satisfies the ascending chain condition on Tambara ideals.